invisibleglassseattle/invisible-glass-seattle/content/FAQ.md

 Due to operational and safety concerns we can do gutters on a case-by-case basis depending on roof access and slope.
 We hope to expand this service in the near future!

 ### Cancellation policy?
 Please give 24 hours notice if you need to cancel or reschedule an appointment.
-If we feel that the weather is too hot (over 90°F) or cold (under 36°F), or stormy (heavy rain with 12+ mph wind), we will call to confirm or reschedule.
+If we feel that the weather is too hot (over 90°F) or cold (under 36°F), or stormy (heavy rain with 12+ mph winds), we will call to either confirm or reschedule.

 ### What do I need to do before getting my windows cleaned?
 We will take care of moving any objects away from the windows.
 If you have any extremely fragile/sharp plants or objects blocking your windows we prefer they are removed in advance.